 French Bulldogs have short hair coats that need only weekly brushing.

-The dogs tend to be mellow and rarely bark.
+The dogs with flat faces tend to be mellow and rarely bark.

-Although Frenchies may be content to sleep the day away, they still need regular walks to stay happy and healthy.
+Although Frenchies may be content to sleep the day away, they still need regular exercise to stay happy and healthy.

 Tibetan Spaniel

-This breed looks like a tiny little lion that will become your inseparable BFF in no time.
+This ancient breed looks like a tiny lion that will become your inseparable BFF in no time.

-While a Tibetian Spaniel likes to sleep all day, you’ll still enjoy its company.
+While a Tibetan Spaniel likes to sleep all day, you’ll still enjoy its company.

 Tibetan Spaniels like to please their owners and are happy to cuddle on their laps.